 What Is A Loan Modification?
 How Does It Work?

 When someone wants to alter the terms of their mortgage payments, there are a couple of different options.
-The two options that are the most prominent are a refinance and a loan modification.
-Refinance is creating a new loan which absorbs the existing loan.
+The two most common options are a refinance and a loan modification.
+Refinance iis creating a new loan which absorbs the existing loan.
 Typically, the new loan would be at least the same principal balance as the prior loan, but it may be more if the borrower wants to get cash out of the refinance.
 In contrast, a loan modification is essentially the same loan rather than a new one.
 However, the existing loan will have some alterations to its terms.
 The alterations in a modification can vary.
-In some instances, it just involves taking payments that have been missed and re-amortize them into a new loan.
+In some instances, it just involves taking payments that have been missed and re-amortizing them into a new loan.
 In other instances, the interest rate or the principal balance is adjusted.